LG G6 Australian Release Happening A Day Before Samsung Galaxy S8’s Launch?

 — LG USA Mobile (@LGUSAMobile) March 3, 2017

-One day after the release of LG G6 in “the Lucky Country,” its competitor, the Samsung Galaxy S8, could grab all the geekerati’s attention and easily steal the limelight.
+One day after the release of LG G6 in “the Lucky Country,” its competitor, the Samsung Galaxy S8, could grab tech heads’ attention and easily steal the limelight.
 The other South Korean tech conglomerate is poised to hold a launch event on March 29, confirmed to be for its 2017 flagship smartphone, the Galaxy S8, and, possibly its bigger variant too, the Galaxy S8 Plus.

-If everything pans out as anticipated, the tech world will finally be able to feast their eyes on the Samsung Galaxy S8 during the Unpacked Event, which will be kicking off in New York City (David Geffen Hall, Lincoln Center) on March 29, 11 a.m.
+If everything pans out, as anticipated, the tech world will finally be able to feast their eyes on the Samsung Galaxy S8 during the Unpacked Event, which will be kicking off in New York City (David Geffen Hall, Lincoln Center) on March 29, at 11 a.m.
 EST. Samsung will also hold Unpacked in London, at Here East (2012 Olympic Press and Broadcast Centre).

 Samsung Galaxy S8 Set to Launch on March 29 https://t.co/GeE2C4SA4C pic.twitter.com/Nc5GPE5wfI